Polymer/tools/README.md

   .pipe(gulpif(/\.html$/, htmlMinifier()))
   .pipe(polymerProject.rejoinHtml());

+// Create a build pipeline to write our dependencies & optimized sources streams to the 'build/' dir
-// not shown: project.dependencies() can also be split & optimized
+// (not shown: project.dependencies() can also be split & optimized) mergeStream(sourcesStream, project.dependencies())

-mergeStream(sourcesStream, project.dependencies())
-  .pipe(project.analyzer)
   .pipe(gulp.dest('build/'));
 ```